MainAthlet International – The Track & Field Podcast Titelbild

 Jetzt kostenlos hören, ohne Abo

 MainAthlet International – The Track & Field Podcast is the show for everyone who loves athletics and wants to understand what it really takes to perform at the highest level.
-Hosts Benjamin Brömme and Linn Kleine talk to world-class athletes, legends of the sport, coaches, and performance experts about training, recovery, nutrition, mindset, biomechanics, strength, diagnostics, and competition preparation.
+Hosted by Jan-Boyke Seemann, with Benjamin Broemme as founder and occasional co-host, the podcast features conversations with world-class athletes, legends of the sport, coaches, and performance experts about training, recovery, nutrition, mindset, biomechanics, strength, diagnostics, and competition preparation.

-Whether your passion is sprinting, distance running, jumps, throws, or combined events – here you’ll find insights you can use in both training and everyday life: from VO₂max and lactate thresholds to nutrition strategies and mental toughness.
-We also cover the world of major competitions – from the Olympics and World Championships to the Diamond League and national highlights.
+Whether your passion is sprinting, distance running, jumps, throws, combined events, or Masters athletics – here you’ll find insights you can use in both training and everyday life: from VO₂max and lactate thresholds to nutrition strategies and mental toughness.
+We also cover the world of major competitions – from the Olympics and World Championships to the Diamond League, international Masters events, and national highlights.

 MainAthlet International – more performance, more understanding, more track & field.